-- A key word search on an online service could be helpful-WESTLAW, LEXIS, CCH, and RIA Checkpoint. - Yvonne may employ a key word search of a CD-ROM and browse through a tax service, IRS publications, etc. West Publishing, CCH, Kleinrock, and RIA offer CD-ROM products. - Yvonne could consult CCH's Federal Tax Articles to locate current appropriate articles written about child support payments.
-RIA's Tax Service also has a topical ''Index to Tax Articles'' section that is organized using the RIA paragraph index system. - Yvonne may consult The Accounting & Tax Index which is available in three quarterly issues and a cumulative year-end volume covering all four quarters.

-• Up-to-date information may be found on the World Wide Web feature of the Internet.
-Various legal, accounting, and financial gateways can be found by clicking on highlighted words or phrases.

-30. The primary purpose of tax planning is to reduce a taxpayer's overall tax liability.
-This process can entail an avoidance, reduction, or postponement of the tax until the future.
+- 28. Decisions of the U.S. Court of Federal Claims (formerly named the Claims Court) are published in the USTCs; AFTRs; and the West Publishing Co. reporter called the Federal Reporter, Second Series (F.2d) (before October 1982) and Claims Court Reporter (beginning October 1982 through October 30, 1992).
+The name of the U.S. Court of Federal Claims was changed from the Claims Court effective October 30, 1992.
+Currently, this court's decisions are published in the Federal Claims Reporter.
+See Concept Summary 2.2. - 29.
+After understanding the relevant facts: - Yvonne may begin with the index volumes of the available tax services: RIA, CCH, BNA Portfolios, etc. - A key word search on an online service could be helpful-WESTLAW, LEXIS, CCH, and RIA Checkpoint. - Yvonne may employ a key word search of a CD-ROM and browse through a tax service, IRS publications, etc. West Publishing, CCH, Kleinrock, and RIA offer CD-ROM products. - Yvonne could consult CCH's Federal Tax Articles to locate current appropriate articles written about child support payments.
+RIA's Tax Service also has a topical "Index to Tax Articles" section that is organized using the RIA paragraph index system. - Yvonne may consult The Accounting & Tax Index, which is available in three quarterly issues and a cumulative year-end volume covering all four quarters. - Up-to-date information may be found on the Web.
+Various legal, accounting, and financial gateways can be found by clicking on highlighted words or phrases. - 30.
+The primary purpose of tax planning is to reduce a taxpayer's overall tax liability.
+This process can entail an avoidance, a reduction, or a postponement of the tax until the future.